-One theory is that childhood trauma can lead to CELL DAMAGE (specifically, inflammation and premature aging of the cells).
+One theory is that childhood trauma can lead to CELL DAMAGE (specifically, inflammation and premature ageing of the cells).
 It is also thought that exposure to high and sustained stress in childhood can also DAMAGE DNA strands; this, in turn, can lead to increased risk of disease and premature death.

 Furthermore, extreme stress in childhood (which makes it far more likely the child will go on to have a stressful adult life) leads to greater production in the body of ADRENALINE (a neurotransmitter which prepares the body for ‘fight or flight’) and also of CORTISOL (a stress hormone); these biochemical effects increase the individual’s likelihood of developing disease.

-CHILDHOOD TRAUMA LEADING TO HARMFUL ADULT BEHAVIOURS:
+CHILDHOOD TRAUMA LEADING TO HARMFUL ADULT BEHAVIORS: